Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

-Faculty and graduate students work toward these goals by building strong mentoring relationships, by establishing dynamic and innovative classroom experiences, and by disseminating research through conferences, workshops, exhibits and publications.
+Faculty and graduate students work toward these goals by building strong mentoring relationships; establishing dynamic and innovative classroom experiences; and disseminating research through conferences, workshops, exhibits and publications.

 The Doctor of Philosophy is the terminal research degree in American studies.
 A total of 45 credits of coursework beyond the B.A. degree, plus 12 credits of dissertation writing, is required.
 Students with M.A. degrees may be able to count up to 12 credits of their previous relevant coursework.

-American studies graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis itself, including relationships with sites such as the Missouri Historical Society, Jefferson National Expansion Memorial, Circuit Court Records Project, Pulitzer Foundation for the Arts, Sheldon Galleries, Contemporary Art Museum, Saint Louis Art Museum, Missouri Botanical Garden and Historic Landmarks Association.
+American studies graduate students at SLU benefit from the rich archival and institutional resources available in St. Louis, including relationships with sites such as the Missouri Historical Society, Gateway Arch National Park, Circuit Court Records Project, Pulitzer Foundation for the Arts, Sheldon Galleries, Contemporary Art Museum, Saint Louis Art Museum, Missouri Botanical Garden and Historic Landmarks Association.

 American studies graduates from Saint Louis University go on to a wide range of careers in academia, educational administration, museums, libraries, archives, civic organizations, religious orders and ministry, journalism and public agencies.

-An undergraduate degree or equivalent in a humanities or social science area is required; additional prerequisite work may be required at the discretion of the department.
+An undergraduate degree or equivalent in a humanities or social science area is required; additional prerequisite work may be required at the department's discretion.
 Students with relevant M.A. degrees may be granted advanced standing for some of that work, but all Ph.D. students will earn an M.A. as well.

 All written materials are due by Dec.
 15 for admission the following fall.